Craccum: Overview

 The magazine has at times been controversial, with stories on how to shoplift, the drawbacks of various methods of committing suicide, drug use guides, recipes for illegal drugs and drug rape guides.
 Craccum is also a popular proving ground for New Zealand mainstream media, with many of its alumni moving on to publications such as The Listener, The New Zealand Herald, The National Business Review and Metro magazine.

 In 1989 the publication was re-branded "Torso" (a reference to it being the magazine of the student body) for the final issues of that year, an event noted in the mainstream media.
 However, the original name was re-established the following year.

 In 2005, the rights to the front cover of the sellout-themed issue of Craccum were auctioned on TradeMe.
 Salient, the student magazine for Victoria University of Wellington, won the auction.
 In 2011 the rights to the front cover of the women's rights-themed issue were again auctioned on TradeMe, with proceeds going to Women's Refuge; the auction was won by the Tertiary Education Union (TEU).

 Awards and recognition

 In 2007, Craccum won the award for Best Publication at the ASPA Awards for the first time.
 It was awarded runner-up for Best Small Publication in 2016 and runner-up for Best Publication in 2017.
 In 2022, Craccum won the award for Best Publication at the ASPA Awards for the second time.

 Editors

 The Craccum Editor was an elected position between 1986 and 2019.
+The elections were held in the second semester, on the same ballot as the AUSA portfolio elections.
 Before 1986, the Editor was appointed each year by the Craccum Administration Board.
-This practise was reinstated in 2019, following the introduction of a new AUSA constitution.
-The election for Craccum Editor was held in the second semester, on the same ballot as the AUSA portfolio elections.
+Since 2019 the Craccum Administration Board has also been responsible for appointing Editors, following the introduction of a new AUSA constitution.

 Former Craccum Editor Tim Shadbolt (1972) became Mayor of Waitemata City and later Mayor of Invercargill.
 Mike Rann (1975) was Premier of South Australia 2002 to 2012.